Lang T. Choosing and Communicating with Journals. J Pub Health Emerg. 2018. In press.

 Moher D, Schulz KF, Altman DG, for the CONSORT Group.
 [Lang TA, contributor].
 The CONSORT

-statement: revised recommendations for improving the quality of parallel-group randomized trials
+statement: revised recommendations for improving the quality of parallel-group randomized trials.
+Lancet

 2001;357:1191-4.